SHOCK CINEMA

 Tusk:

-Alejandro Jodorowsky's justifiably-obscure elephant epic.
+Jodorowsky's justifiably-obscure elephant epic.

 The Twonky:

-Anti-television sci-fi starring Hans Conried.
+Arch Oboler's anti-television sci-fi comedy starring Hans Conried.

-Unpublicized File / The Untold Story:
+The Unpublicizable File and The Untold Story:

 A Hong Kong Culinary Combo.